putuoka/c4it-blog/content/posts/2020/035-datetime-zones-formatting/article.md

 ---
 title: "5 things about DateTime time zones and formatting"
 path: "/blog/5-things-datetime-timezones-and-formatting"
-tags: ["CSharp" , "MainArticle"]
+tags: ["CSharp", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "You're using DateTime.Now, aren't you?
 Be careful, because it may bring some troubles to your application.
 Here I'll explain why and I'll talk about time zones and formatting in C# DateTime."
 created: 2020-07-28
 updated: 2020-07-28
 ---

 Working with dates, if not done carefully, can bring to bugs that can impact your systems.
 You must always take care of time zones and use the best formatting practices, or else you'll get some trouble.